Jiefei-Wang/Painless-R-compilation-and-installation-on-Ubuntu/README.md

 # Painless-R-compilation-and-installation-on-Ubuntu
 Compiling R involves installing tons of dependencies, though there are many documents on the internet instructing you how to achieve it, they are kind of outdated.
-If you are a lazy guy as me and tired to search for the dependencies of R. This is the right recipe for you.
+If you are a lazy guy like me and tired of searching for the dependencies of R. This is the right recipe for you.
 Run the commands at a terminal and you will have all the ingredients ready.

-Currently the code has been tested on
+Currently, the code has been tested on
 ```
+Ubuntu 20.04 LTS R version:4.4 devel (2023-08-08 r84908)
 Ubuntu 20.04 LTS.
-R version :4.3 devel (2023-03-22 r84023)
+R version:4.3 devel (2023-03-22 r84023)
 Ubuntu 18.04.3 LTS.
-R version :4.0 devel (2019-12-06 r77536).
+R version:4.0 devel (2019-12-06 r77536)
 ```
-If you like it, please contribute to this project by providing your test result.
+If you like it, please contribute to this project by providing your test results.

 # Download the source code
+Find a place you want to put the R source code in.
+The command below will create a new folder "r-source" under your current folder
 ```
 sudo apt install subversion
 svn checkout https://svn.r-project.org/R/trunk/ r-source
+cd r-source
 ```

 # Install dependencies
 ## Option 1: Using package management(Recommended)

-The build-in package management utility is a powerful tool to install all dependences for `R-base`.
-For installing them, you need to enable the source packages in your `/etc/apt/sources.list`.
+The built-in package management utility is a powerful tool to install all dependencies for `R-base`.
+To install them, you need to enable the source packages in your `/etc/apt/sources.list`.
 To do that, you can run
 ```
 sudo perl -p -i -e's/# deb-src/deb-src/' /etc/apt/sources.list
 ```
-To install the dependences, run
+To install the dependencies, run
 ```
 sudo apt-get update
 sudo apt build-dep r-base
 ```
-Note that this would not install the `devtools` dependences.
+Note that this would not install the `devtools` dependencies.
 Click [here](#devtools-package-dependencies) to see how to install them

-## Option 2: Manually installing the dependences
+## Option 2: Manually installing the dependencies
 ### Mandatory packages
 ```
 sudo apt-get install \